Testing Your Home Is The Only Way To Know

 How Many Detectors Do I Need?

 The number of detectors you need for your home or workplace will depend on how big the area is and how much time people will be spending in each area.
 If a person spends more than four to six hours a day in any given area, consider placing a detector nearby.
-Because areas under your home are normally the first place radon gas will accumulate, you should consider placing one radon detector for every 2000 uninterrupted sq ft, and in frequently occupied rooms.
+Because areas under your home are normally the first place radon gas will accumulate, you should consider placing one radon detector for every 2000 uninterrupted square feet, and in frequently occupied rooms.

 Radon Detector Calculator